 Excel VBA Intersect

-VBA Intersect is used to get a range object that is an intersection of two or more range.
-The minimum of two ranges should be supplied to find the intersecting range point.
+VBA Intersect is used to get a range object that is an intersection of two or more ranges.
+Therefore, one should supply a minimum of two ranges to find the intersecting range point.
 All the other arguments are optional based on the requirement.

 Below is the syntax of the VBA INTERSECT formula.